Victor Hugo and Guernsey: Lost things: La Marcherie

 When Victor Hugo died in 1885, he was attended on his last night by his daughter-in-law Alice (the widow of his son Charles, now Mme Edouard Lockroy), and family friend Aline Ménard-Dorian.
 Aline (b.
 1848) was the daughter of a self-made steel magnate from Saint-Etienne, Pierre-Frédéric Dorian, who as an extremely popular Deputy and a stalwart member of the opposition helped to bring down Napoléon III.
 He was Minister of Public Works during the Franco-Prussian War and his prodigious knowledge of engineering and weapons manufacture enabled the French to hold off the enemy.
 He died exhausted in 1873, much mourned by his friend Gambetta.

-Aline was known as one of the most beautiful women of the 3rd Republic.
-She was one of the models for Marcel Proust's Madame Verdurin.
+Aline was known as one of the most beautiful women of the Third Republic.
+She is said to be one of the models for Marcel Proust's Madame Verdurin.

 Everyone knew her charm, her curiosity in all aspects of the intellectual and of art, her openness of character, her helpfulness, her welcoming and courageous nature, ready to speak up for her beliefs; her passion for art and her perfect good taste made of her not only a wonderful chatelaine but also a grande dame of the bourgeoisie, her opinions socialist and libertarian, anticlerical, deeply engaged in the political life of the period.
 She fought until her death on behalf of the Socialist party and for the League for the Rights of man and the citizen [founded at the time of the Dreyfus Affair].